LukeShortCloud/rootpages/markdown/ansible.md

 A few configuration changes can help to speed up the runtime of Ansible modules and Playbooks.

+* ansible.cfg
-* /etc/ansible/ansible.cfg
+    * [defaults]
         * forks = The number of parallel processes that are spun up for remote connections.
 The default is 5.
 This should be increased to a larger number to be able to run tasks on many hosts at the same time.
         * pipleining = Enable pipelining to bundle commands together that do not require a file transfer.
 This is disabled by default because most sudo users are enforced to use the `requiretty` sudo option that pipelining is incompatible with.
 [1]
         * gathering = Set this to "explicit" to only gather the necessary facts if when/if they are required by the Playbook.
 [2]

+Fact caching will help to cache host information.
+By only gathering the setup facts information once, this helps to speed up execution time if Ansible will need to run Playbooks on hosts multiple times.
+The supported types of fact caching are currently memory (none), file (json), and Redis.

+All:

+* ansible.cfg
+    * [defaults]
+        * gathering = smart
+        * fact_caching = 86400
+            * This will set the cache time to 1 day.

+File (JSON):

+* ansible.cfg
+    * [defaults]
+        * fact_caching = jsonfile
+        * fact_caching_connection = `<TEMPORARY_DIRECTORY_TO_AUTOMATICALLY_CREATE>`

+Redis:

+* ansible.cfg
+    * [defaults]
+        * fact_caching = redis
+            * As of Ansible 2.3, there is still no way of defining a custom IP and/or port of a Redis server.
+It is assumed to be running on localhost with the default port.

+[3]

 Sources:

 1. "ANSIBLE PERFORMANCE TUNING (FOR FUN AND PROFIT)."
 2. "Ansible Configuration file."
+3. "Ansible Variables."

 ## Playbooks - Jinja2 Templates